best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 Transparency of our analysis increases trust.

-* Assumptions and caveats of the analysis should be recorded close to the code.
+* You should record assumptions and caveats of the analysis close to the code.
-* These must be communicated to users when releasing results from the analysis.
+* You must communicate these to users when releasing results from the analysis.

 ### How has peer review been done?